sh1boot/sh1boot.github.io/_posts/2024-12-21-non-binary-linear-feedback-shift-registers.md

 ## Extending to $p^n$ bases

 If you need a generator which is some power of a prime then you could use a prime generator which is n times longer and then combine groups of n digits into a single value.
 However, advancing in steps of one will mean each value shares a lot of information with the one before which may be problematic for some applications.
 To fix this you could step the shift register n steps for each output, _provided_ n is coprime with p (since p is prime this just means n is not a multiple of p), and provided you're using the de Bruijn modification above.
-When n is a multiple of p just use steps of n + 1 instead.  this is necessary to ensure that the step size is coprime to the period of the sequence to ensure every position is visited.
+When n is a multiple of p just use steps of n + 1 instead (TODO: prove this works).
+This is necessary to ensure that the step size is coprime to the period of the sequence to ensure every position is visited.

 Otherwise, one would need to implement linear $\mathrm{GF}(p^n)$ arithmetic and either repeat the search, or find some polynomials using mathematics I